 There was a lot of worry and concern about the GDPR (that came into effect on 25 May 2018).
-Here, Claire Lidstone of Activity4All takes a look back at what GDPR means to nurseries.
+Here, Gayle Seekins, NDNA’s Head of IT, explores GDPR for nurseries.

 A number of organisations, including nurseries, thought the implementation of GDPR was just another annoyance and policy change to make life difficult.
 But it is law, and cannot be ignored.

-If you attended the NDNA’s GDPR workshops in 2018, you’ll now have lots of tips on being ready for GDPR.
-We must, however, remember that GDPR is not just a one-time admin task, which can now be forgotten about.
+If you attended the NDNA’s GDPR workshops in 2018, you’ll have had lots of tips on being ready for GDPR.
+However, remember that GDPR is not just a one-time admin task, which can now be forgotten about.
 GDPR compliance needs upkeep.

 Upkeep doesn’t necessarily need to cost money, but I’m sure you know that it will cost staff time.
+Keeping up to date now will ensure you are better prepared for any future changes.
 Hopefully, with my top tips, you’ll save time and confusion!

 Why is it important?

 How we hold and manage our nursery data has changed massively over the past 20 years, with the introduction of the World Wide Web, emails and smartphones.

 The ability to share sensitive data instantly across the world in just a matter of seconds is a new thing and a potential threat to your nursery safeguarding obligations.

 You’ll already know that it is incredibly difficult to instantly lose your nursery paper records en mass.
 However, one electronic malfunction and years of your nursery data, that may have a legislative need to be kept, can be gone in an instant.